On Outage-based Beamforming Design for Dual-Functional Radar-Communication 6G Systems: System Model

 \subsection{Radar System Model}

-The radar functionality in the DFRC system should leverage the same transmit signal as the one used for the communication system model, namely $\pmb{x}$.
+The radar functionality in the DFRC system should leverage the same transmit signal as the one used for the communication system model, namely $\pmb{x}[n]$.
 In that way, and using only one time slot, the DFRC is capable of achieving dual sensing and communication functionalities.
-Thanks to the receiving capability of the DFRC base station, and assuming a colocated mono-static MIMO radar setting \cite{start-with-this}
+Thanks to the receiving capability of the DFRC base station, and assuming a colocated mono-static MIMO radar setting, the $n^{th}$ received snapshot, within a certain time slot, is given as \cite{start-with-this}

 We assume that the above reception, sampling and signal processing occur during a time interval termed the coherent processing interval (CPI) \cite{ISAC-waveform-design-02}, which is an interval where sensing parameters (in our case $\theta_0$) remain unchanged.
-The received signal $\pmb{y}_r \in \mathbb{C}^{N \times 1}$ is the received radar vector and $\gamma_0$ is the complex channel gain of the reflected echo.
-The angle $\theta_0$ is the angle-of-arrival of the echo.
-Similar to $\pmb{z}_c$, the noise of the radar sub-system is i.i.d Gaussian modeled as $\pmb{z}_r \sim \mathcal{N}(0,\sigma_r^2 \pmb{I}_N)$.
+The received signal $\pmb{y}_r[n] \in \mathbb{C}^{N \times 1}$ is composed of the main reflection of the intended target at angle-of-arrival $\theta_0$ with a reflection coefficient $\gamma_0$.
+The model also accounts for clutter, where the $i^{th}$ clutter is located at $\theta_i$ with reflection coefficient $\gamma_i$.
+The noise of the radar sub-system is i.i.d modeled as zero mean and a covariance matrix of $\pmb{\Sigma}_{n,r}$.
+In this work, the main focus is to optimize $\pmb{W}$, according to key performance indicators introduced in the following section.
+Moreover, all the analysis focuses on a single shared carrier all communication users, as well as the radar.